 My work is located at the intersection between West Africa's Muslim high intellectual culture and social and economic issues which that intellectual culture sought to address.
 My first book, A History of Race in Muslim West Africa, 1600-1960, was published by Cambridge University Press in 2011.
 It is an intellectual history of arguments made about race and slavery in the West African Sahel.
 It reveals the long history of racial ideas in this region, and the different work that racial ideas were made to do over a period of more than three hundred years.

-For many years I have also been involved with a bibliographic database of Arabic manuscript materials from across West Africa developed by Charles Stewart, called the West African Arabic Manuscript Project, which can be viewed online at westafricanmanuscripts.org.
+I am also the general editor of a bibliographic database of Arabic manuscript materials from across West Africa called the West African Arabic Manuscript Database (WAAMD), which can be accessed at https://waamd.lib.berkeley.edu/home.

 PhD, University of Illinois at Urbana-Champaign, 2005